overcq/gui-srv-gtk/README.md

 ## GTK source code

-The GTK sources can be downloaded from the repositories located at https://gitlab.gnome.org/GNOME/gtk .
+The GTK sources can be downloaded from the repository located at https://gitlab.gnome.org/GNOME/gtk .